tpm2dev/tpm.dev.tutorials/Attestation/README.md

 firmware/OS upgrade and if so replace the `previous_PCRs` with the `proposed_PCRs`, then the client could attempt attestation again.

-## Dealing with Secrets
+# Delivery of Secrets to Attestation Clients

-An attestation server might want to return storage/filesystem decryption key-encryption-keys to a client.
+An attestation server might have to return storage/filesystem decryption key-encryption-keys (KEKs) to a client.
 But one might not want to store those keys in the clear on the attestation server.
 As well, one might want a break-glass way to recover those secrets.

+Possible goals:

+ - store secrets that clients need on the attestation server
+ - do not store plaintext or plaintext-equivalent secrets on the attestation server
+ - allow for adding more secrets to send to the client after enrollment
+ - provide a break-glass recovery mechanism

+Note that in all cases the client does get direct access to various secrets.
+Using a TPM to prevent direct software access to those secrets would not be performant if, for example, those secrets are being used to encrypt filesystems.
+We must inherently trust the client to keep those secrets safe when running.

+## Break-Glass Recovery

 For break-glass recovery, the simplest thing to do is to store `Encrypt_backupKey({EKpub, hostname, secrets})`, where `backupKey` is an